shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

 You are walking _eastbound_ along one of the major streets.
 More likely than not, you run into a green light.
 But you also notice that the green light that allows you to walk straight ahead is dying out, and soon enough, you will be able to make a turn and go _southbound_.
 You decide to seize the opportunity, because waiting a few seconds for something this rare seems a good deal.

-The conditional wait strategy requires the introduction of two new parameters:
+To fully specify the conditional wait strategy, we introduce two new parameters:
 * the "rarity" of a green light, defined as the ratio of the current wait time to maximum wait time
 * the relative "importance" of a road, defined as the ratio of the absolute "importance" of the two crossing roads